istd50043-2023-spring/lecture_notes/l12_yarn.md

 By the end of this lesson, you are able to

 * Articulate the purpose of Hadoop YARN
-* Identify the shortcoming of JobTracker and TaskTracker in Hadoop V1
+* Identify the shortcomings of JobTracker and TaskTracker in Hadoop V1
 * Describe how YARN addresses the above issues
 * List and differentiate the different YARN schedulers